 Recorded at Kilrush Fleadh Cheoil,County Clare in the Summer of 1967.
-The singer is a young Dolly Mac Mahon (wife of Ciarán Mac Mathúna.)
+The singer is a young Dolly Mac Mahon (wife of the late Ciarán Mac Mathúna.)

 Dolly MacMahon was born in East Galway.
 At age 18 she married broadcaster Ciarán MacMathúna.
 They met in 1955 when (working with the Irish Folklore Commission) he visited her father Martin Furhey who had a great store of folklore.